SCWells72/sirono-common/README.md

 collection type exists for exactly this reason.
 It is [by definition](https://en.wikipedia.org/wiki/Multimap) a multi-valued map data structure.

-This class library includes an Apex implementation of `MultiMap`.
+The class library includes an Apex implementation of `MultiMap`.
 Unlike the standard collection types, it does not support type parameterization.
 However, it is still quite simple to extract both keys and values from the map and work with them in a strongly-typed manner.
 Here is the same example displayed above but using a `MultiMap`: